GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 Feature Branches
 ----------------
 New developments (new features or modifications to features) are branched off of ``develop`` into a ``feature`` branch.
 The naming of feature branches should follow ``feature/[developer]/[branch-description]`` if you expect that only a single developer will contribute to the branch, or ``feature/[branch-description]`` if you expect it will be a collaborative effort.
-For example, if a developer named ``neo`` were to add or modify a code feature expecting that he/she would be the only contributor, he/she would create a branch using the following commands to create the local branch and push it to the remote
+For example, if a developer named ``neo`` were to add or modify a code feature expecting that they would be the only contributor, they would create a branch using the following commands to create the local branch and push it to the remote
 repository: